yauhen-vavilkin/mod-pubsub/README.md

 As a result, we can send an event from the publisher module to "mod-pubsub" and "mod-pubsub" will deliver it to the subscriber module.

 #### Permissions

-##### "mod-pubsub" permissions workflow:
-At first "mod-pubsub" checks whether the system user (default username is "pub-sub", see **System user credentials** for more details) user exists in the system.
-If user exists, then:
+During tenant init (upgrade, enable), mod-pubsub checks whether the system user (default username is "pub-sub", see **System user credentials** for more details) user exists in the system.
-- adds permissions from the file "pubsub-user-permissions.csv" to the system user.
+If the user does not exist, it is created and actived.
+In any case, permissions from the file `pubsub-user-permissions.csv` are assigned to the system user.

- ##### Otherwise:
- If user does not exist in the system, then:
- - system user is created;
- - system user credentials are created;
- - permissions are assigned to the system user (new record with specific permissions added to the "user_permissions" table).

 ##### When system user is logged in, its token is used for delivering events to subscriber module.